Kev-gp/published-notes/content/Blogs/Why We Write.md

 draft: false
 date: 2024-07-29
 ---
-Sitting down at my wooden desk, I could vividly recall the rigorous and demanding process of composing essays at my school desk years back.
+Sitting down at my wooden desk, I could vividly recall the rigorous and demanding process of composing essays at my school table years back.
 I'd start chewing the inside of my cheek, my brows furrowed.
 The air thickened with tension and anxiety of the task at hand as each tick of the clock gets louder in the background.
 I’m brought into a world of academic rigor, measuring every word used to produce a rational argument.

-This is a stark contrast to the way I engage with my journal that lay before me.
+This is in stark contrast to the way I engage with my journal that lay before me.
 The written words flow freely without restraint.
 I write because I want to and I can let my handwriting go loose, allowing the reflective process of journaling to remain unstifled.

 My small, unassuming notebook also serves a different purpose: notetaking.
 Not just notes from lectures but books, videos, and podcasts I find online.
-I’d often struggle to remember what I’ve read, the thought being just out of reach on the edge of my mind.
+Just out of reach on the edge of my mind, I’d often struggle to remember what I’ve read.
 Why bother reading stacks of books and watching a whole list of videos if they keep slipping through my mental grasp?
 Nowadays my notebook acts as a trusty companion I carry with me everywhere I go, always there to capture fleeting thoughts and keep them safe until I could act on them.

 Notebooks are versatile, be it in digital or physical form.
-A powerful assistant to my work or studies, or a journal for self-reflection, it’s in writing that I find relief, a way to organise my thoughts more effectively, and to make them permanent.
+A powerful assistant to my work or studies, or a journal for self-reflection, it’s in writing that I find relief, a way to effectively organise my thoughts, and to make them permanent.
 Parsing through my notes I often wonder; how does writing shape the way we think and feel?

 ## Writing for productivity and learning